 TURKISH DEPUTY PRIME MINISTER BEKIR BOZDAG has told a group of foreign journalists in Istanbul that "700 rockets attacks have taken place on the Turkish side of the border with Syria" in the past few years and that civilians have also been targeted.
 Other officials have said the aim is to secure Turkey's border and guard against "terror" attacks.

 THE FACTS: The YPG is not known to have claimed or actively carried out any terror attacks inside Turkey.
 However, the Turkish government equates the YPG with the PKK and treats them as a single organization and the PKK has indeed carried out large-scale attacks in inside Turkey.
-Turkey claims that the PKK takes Afrin as an operating base and from it infiltrates into Turkey.
+Turkey claims that the PKK is infiltrating into the country from Afrin and using it as an operating base.

 TURKISH PRESIDENT ERDOGAN said on Wednesday that "this operation will continue until every last member of the terrorist organization who has been equipped over the past few years (by America) with 5,000 trucks and 2,000 aircraft full of weapons is neutralized.
 We see it as our obligation to cleanse all terrorist organizations."